MicrosoftDocs/entra-docs/docs/identity-platform/howto-update-permissions.md

 Updating permissions for your app isn't only a security best practice, but also a way to enhance your app's user experience and adoption.
 The following section outlines some of the benefits of updating permissions for your app:

-- If your app has a new functionality, you can request more permissions that enable the app to access the additional resources it needs.
+- If your app has a new functionality, you can request more permissions that enable the app to access the extra resources it needs.
 - Customers are more likely to adopt your application if it requests only the least privileged permissions necessary to function.
 It shows that your app respects the customer's privacy and data protection and doesn't access more resources than it needs.
 - Additionally, if your app is compromised, there's less blast radius if it has fewer or lesser-privileged permissions.
 It means that the attacker has less access to the customer's data and resources, and thus the potential damage is reduced.
 - By updating permissions for your app, you can improve your app's security, usability, and compliance, and build trust with your customers.